fleetdm/fleet/handbook/product.md

 Documentation on completing the release process can be found [here](../docs/03-Contributing/05-Releasing-Fleet.md).

-## Support process

-This section outlines the customer and community support process at Fleet.

-The support process is accomplished via an on-call rotation and the weekly on-call retro meeting.

-The on-call engineer is responsible for responding to Slack comments, Slack threads, and GitHub issues raised by customers and the community.

-The weekly on-call retro at Fleet provides time to discuss highlights and answer the following questions about the previous week's on-call:

-1. What went well?

-2. What could have gone better?

-3. What should we remember next time?

-This way, the Fleet team can constantly improve the effectiveness and experience during future on-call rotations.

 ### Goals
 At Fleet, our primary quality objectives are *customer service* and *defect reduction*.
 This entails Key Performance Indicators such as customer response time and number of bugs resolved per cycle and.